 6 Key Steps to a Successful Family Business Sale

 Owners can be so focused on running their business that they think if they get a good offer, the rest will take care of itself.
-Getting the right price, however, is just a small component of selling a family business.
+Getting the right price, however, is just a small component of selling a business.
 Capital sufficiency planning, estate planning and tax planning all are critical to a successful sale.
-So is considering the situations of all family members post-sale.
+So is considering your situation post-sale.

 If that sounds daunting, remember that you won’t be doing all that planning alone – at least you shouldn’t.
 The key is to not allow yourself to become paralyzed by indecision, putting off essential preparation in the same way that many people neglect retirement planning.

 As a blueprint for the process, here are key guidelines to remember in selling your business:

 1. Start planning at least two years in advance.

 Don’t make the sale of your business a last-minute fire drill.